linuxserver/docker-minetest/README.md

 ```

 ## Tags
-Client and server must be the same version and to allow this you can choose one of the following tags
+Client and server must be the same version and to allow this you can choose one of the following tags in the following format

-( the default aka :latest is equivalent to the unstable ppa version)
+linuxserver/minetest:0.4.16

 + **0.4.14**
 + **0.4.15**
 + **0.4.16**

+( the default aka :latest is equivalent to the unstable ppa version)

 ## Parameters